JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 </tab>
 </tabs>

-> Please see [CONTRIBUTING](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/CONTRIBUTING.md) on how to submit feedback and contribute to this project.
->
-> Before visiting the [Issue Tracker](https://github.com/JetBrains/gradle-intellij-plugin/issues), update both plugin and Gradle to the latest versions.
->
-{type="tip"}

 ## IntelliJ Extension
 After the Gradle IntelliJ Plugin is applied, the `intellij` extension can be used to configure the plugin and common settings of the provided tasks.